Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Also on the pharmaceutical market there are eye drops of this generation of antihistamines - which are used for therapy allergic conjunctivitis in any form.
 These drops relieve the negative symptoms of rhinitis after 20 minutes, are not characterized by serious side effects, and help to improve mucociliary clearance.

-Second generation antihistamines have a number of advantages over their predecessors:
+Second-generation antihistamines have a number of advantages over their predecessors:

-• all second-generation drugs are not addictive and can be used for a long time (3-12 months) without changing the active substance (for example, throughout seasonal allergies as long as it takes until the allergen disappears);
+• all second-generation drugs are not addictive and can be used for a sufficiently long time (3-12 months) without changing the active substance (for example, throughout seasonal allergies as long as it takes until the allergen disappears);

 Side effects

-Other most common negative side effects:
+Other most common side effects:

 • impaired hepatic function;